DeverauxDietrich/app-landing-page/README.md

 Technologies used: HTML, CSS and Bootstrap! :D

 View the live demo by clicking on the link to your right -->

+## Click the play button to see something cool